seventh-ark/frimousse/README.md

 npm i frimousse
 ```

-If you are using [shadcn/ui](https://ui.shadcn.com/), you can also install it as a pre-built component.
+If you are using [shadcn/ui](https://ui.shadcn.com/), you can also install it as a pre-built component via the [shadcn CLI](https://ui.shadcn.com/docs/cli).

 ```bash
 npx shadcn@latest add https://frimousse.liveblocks.io/r/emoji-picker